gvwilson/teachtogether.tech/en-md/architecture/index.md

 ### Faded Examples

-Another type of exercise that can be explained in terms of cognitive load is to give learners a series of <span g="g:faded-example" i="faded example">faded examples</span>.
+Another type of exercise that can be explained in terms of cognitive load is to give learners a series of <span g="faded-example" i="faded example">faded examples</span>.
 The first example in a series presents a complete use of a particular problem-solving strategy.
 The next problem is of the same type, but has some gaps for the learner to fill in.
-Each successive problem gives the learner less <span g="g:scaffolding">scaffolding</span>, until they are asked to solve a complete problem from scratch.
+Each successive problem gives the learner less <span g="scaffolding">scaffolding</span>, until they are asked to solve a complete problem from scratch.
 When teaching high school algebra, for example,